TimeDicer

 SET port=21

-#'basearchive' is optional, all archive destinations will have this prefix.
+# 'basearchive' is optional, all archive destinations will have this prefix.

-#Unless 'basearchive' starts with / it will be defined in relation to the home
+# Unless 'basearchive' starts with / it will be defined in relation to the home

-#directory of the user on the TimeDicer Server; if it is undefined, archives
+# directory of the user on the TimeDicer Server; if it is undefined, archives

-#will be directly located in that home directory.
+# will be directly located in that home directory.
 If using ecryptfs under

-#Ubuntu then 'basearchive=Private' should provide good protection against data
+# Ubuntu then 'basearchive=Private' should provide good protection against data

-#theft resulting from physical theft of the TimeDicer Server, but it does not
+# theft resulting from physical theft of the TimeDicer Server, but it does not

-#prevent the administrator of the TimeDicer Server (superuser) getting access
+# prevent the administrator of the TimeDicer Server (superuser) getting access

 SET basearchive=archives/

-#'options' is optional and contains additional command-line options for
+# 'options' is optional and contains additional command-line options for

-#rdiff-backup, it appears before 'excludelist' and thus is processed after it.
+# rdiff-backup, it appears before 'excludelist' and thus is processed after it.

 SET options=-v5

-#'vss' is optionally y or n (default: y) - set to n to disable Volume Shadow
+# 'vss' is optionally y or n (default: y) - set to n to disable Volume Shadow

-#Services.
+# Services.
 You need to do this is if the source drive is formatted with FAT32

 SET vss=n

-#'skip_on_no_change' is optionally y or n (default: y) - set to n to disable
+# 'skip_on_no_change' is optionally y or n (default: y) - set to n to disable

-#skipping of backup if the source data has not changed since last time.
+# skipping of backup if the source data has not changed since last time.
 After

-#each run TimeDicer records the date of each successful backup and if
+# each run TimeDicer records the date of each successful backup and if

-#'skip_on_no_change' is 'y' then it looks for changes in the source data
+# 'skip_on_no_change' is 'y' then it looks for changes in the source data

-#(using xcopy) since [and including] that date.
+# (using xcopy) since [and including] that date.
 Backup is skipped if there

-#are no changes.
+# are no changes.
 This can avoid bloating of backups on the TimeDicer Server

-#especially with sources that rarely change.
+# especially with sources that rarely change.

 SET skip_on_no_change=n

-#'skip-rdiff-backup-test' is optionally y (default: n) - this forces TimeDicer
+# 'skip-rdiff-backup-test' is optionally y (default: n) - this forces TimeDicer

 SET skip-rdiff-backup-test=y

-#%APPDATA%\TimeDicer\timedicer-log.txt.
+# %APPDATA%\TimeDicer\timedicer-log.html.
 If you do not want a log set it to NUL.

-SET log=J:\mylog.txt
+SET log=J:\mylog.htm

 Dependencies (all free) software

 Questions?
-Send an email to Dominic dominic@timedicer.co.uk
+Send an email to Dominic Raferd dominic@timedicer.co.uk